DongheeKang/MLOps_Note/linux_real_life.md

       $ lsof /tmp              : prozesse, die auf einen Netzwerk-Socket zugreifen
       $ tcpdump -i eth0        : show network flow into the screen using dump

+### How to sort processes by network usage on linux

+* nethogs

+  Most common network monitoring tools break the traffic down per protocol or subnet, in contrast, nethogs groups bandwidth usage by process.

+      $ sudo nethogs
+      $ sudo nethogs -t wlan0

+      -m: to change the units displayed for the bandwidth in units like KB/sec -> KB -> B-> MB
+      -r: to sort by the magnitude of the respective traffic
+      -s: to sort by the magnitude of sent traffic
+      -q: to quit to the shell prompt

+* iftop

+      $ sudo iftop -i eth0              : sorts the connections per usage wise
+      $ sudo iftop -p                   : to view the port number

 ### Network failures simulation in Linux
 * tc (traffic control command-line tool) and qdisc (queuing discipline)